vippsas/vipps-ecom-api/vipps-ecom-api.md

 5. The OS opens the URL in the default browser: Safari (not Chrome).
 6. The merchant handles the redirect without the customer noticing any discrepancies from the browser switch.

+**Please note:** If the user has installed an ad blocker, that may cause problems opening URL with custom schemes.

 ## Questions?